Our Responsibility

 Our Responsibility for the Future of Bow Wood

 Massive deforestation and environmental degradation have critically endangered the Pernambuco tree and other hardwood species like rosewood and ebony.
-We are members of the International Pernambuco Conservation Initiative.
-IPCI is a consortium of bowmakers and restorers who are fighting for the survival of these species by funding replanting and educating consumers.
+We are members of The Alliance-International.
+This is a consortium of violin and bow makers and restorers who are fighting for the survival of these species by funding replanting, research, and educating consumers.

 We have become acutely aware of the wasteful use of wood in low-cost, mass-produced bows.
-These are of such poor quality that it is less expensive to throw away the bow, and replace it with a new one, rather than repair or rehair it.
+These are of such poor quality that it is less expensive to put them into the landfill and replace them with new ones than to repair or rehair.
 This is irresponsible and wasteful of our forest resources.
+This wastefulness is now even happening with very cheap non-wood bows.

-A thank you to Lynn Armour Hanning for letting us adapt her statement.
+A thank you to master bow-maker and bass player, Lynn Hannings, for letting us adapt the PERNAMBUCO-FREE statement on her website.